flrngel/TCN-with-attention/README.md

 Temporal Convolutional Network with attention layer

-Concept of model is mostly like [Simple Neural Attentive Meta-Learner](https://github.com/sagelywizard/snail).
+Concept of model is mostly like [Simple Neural Attentive Meta-Learner (SNAIL)](https://github.com/sagelywizard/snail).
 But in this model, attention layer is on every top of convolutions layers.
-And attention size is differ from SNAIL
+And attention size is differ from SNAIL.

 ## Results